Power the art of teaching with the learning sciences

-Learn key principles, big ideas and classroom applications of the learning sciences through our course.
+Learn key principles, big ideas and classroom applications of the learning sciences through our course, which will be available in spring 2020.
 This professional learning experience focuses on the practical application of learning sciences, and how you can use edtech to amplify the impact of your teaching in transformative ways.Coming Soon

 FACT & FICTION

 Research is a continuous process and it can be difficult to stay current.
 Check out what the learning sciences tell us about the best evidence-based practices today.

 Learners all have their own learning styles (e.g. visual, aural, kinetic), and teachers should adapt their teaching to each student’s individual learning style.

 Learning Fact #1